zackarysin/Planetary-Marching-Cubes/README.md

 So, when I work on my FYP which I name HelloPlanet, I have taken a bit of time investigating on how to write an algorithm that could generate smooth planetary mesh with complex features like caves and overhangs.
 The result is what I call as Planetary Marching Cubes, you can see from the result below:

 A paper has been written for PMC and will be submitted soon.
 You will be able find the details there!
-Likewise, the code will be released soon as well.
+Likewise, the PMC code will be released soon as well.

 You can give HelloPlanet, and therefore PMC a try, by downloading HelloPlanet's EXE (64bits windows only) below:

 Normal Version: https://drive.google.com/open?id=0B9fZr1uee_a3dllrdC1rVy1QaUk
-VR Version:
+VR Version: soon

+The EXEs above is only for trial only and is not part of the PMC open source project :)